What's your New Year's resolution for 2014 and more importantly will you keep it?

 A New Year, a fresh start, rebirth.
-But how many of us will break our New Years resolutions?
+One week in and how many of us eill have already broken our New Years resolutions?
 The answer is: most of us.
 But there’s no shame in it, we’re all in it together.
 There is simply an international lack of will power when it comes to New Year’s resolutions.

 But remember the old proverb “A beautiful thing is never perfect” and anyway we can always try again next year!